cockroachdb/docs/cockroachcloud/cloud-org-sso.md

 The primary flow is the _service provider-initiated flow_, where you initiate configuration of Cloud Organization SSO through the {{ site.data.products.db }} Console.

-If you need to initiate configuration from the IdP, contact your account team for assistance.
+If you require an _identity provider-initiated flow_, contact your account team for assistance.

 #### What `default `role is assigned to users when auto-provisioning is enabled in a {{ site.data.products.db }} organization?